BLACK HOLE: A HUNGRY MONSTER

 Black holes are living systems, they become bigger and bigger by engulfing matter which gets trapped in its strong gravitational field.

-The seminal contributions of Professor Stephen Hawking played a major role in understanding the black holes better.
-It was Stephen Hawking who said that black holes doesn't last for long.
-Why???
+The seminal contributions of Professor Stephen Hawking played a major role in helping us understand black holes better.
+It was Stephen Hawking who proposed that black holes do not last forever.
+But why is that?

 WHAT HAPPENS WHEN TWO BLACK HOLES COLLIDE?

-Such a system of two black holes orbiting close to each other are called binary black holes.
+Such a system of two black holes orbiting close to each other is called a binary black hole system.

-The following set of images shows the different stages involved in the collision between two black holes...
+The following set of images illustrates the different stages involved in the collision and merger of two black holes, capturing one of the most powerful events in the Universe.

 Figure 6: Series of images (1) to (5) depicting the collision of two black holes